BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

 The syntax :sampref:`{class} {specifier}, {...} <objectCreate>` creates an instance of a Scenic class.

-Scenic objects representing physical objects are instances of the class `Object`, which provides the following built-in properties.
+The Scenic class `Point` provides the basic position properties in the first table below; its subclass `OrientedPoint` adds the orientation properties in the second table.
-The basic position properties are inherited from `Point`, and the orientation properties are added by `OrientedPoint`.
+Finally, the class `Object`, which represents physical objects and is the default superclass of user-defined Scenic classes, adds the properties in the third table.
 See the :ref:`objects_and_classes` for details.

 ===================  ==============  ================================================